Paolo Di Lauro

-Paolo Di Lauro ([ˈpaːolo di ˈlauro]; born August 26, 1953) is an Italian crime boss, leader of the Di Lauro Clan, a Camorra crime organization.
+Paolo Di Lauro ([ˈpaːolo di ˈlauro]; born 26 August 1953) is an Italian crime boss, leader of the Di Lauro Clan, a Camorra crime organization.
 He is also known as Ciruzzo 'o milionario (Ciruzzo the millionaire) among other aliases.
-In 2002 he was included in the list of most wanted fugitives in Italy and was captured in September 2005.
+In 2002, he was included in the list of most wanted fugitives in Italy and was captured in September 2005.

 Biography

 Early years

 Di Lauro hailed from the Secondigliano neighbourhood, a north-eastern suburb of Naples.
-For years he had been the obedient underling of one of the legendary Camorra bosses Aniello La Monica.
-He was present at a famous summit meeting of mafiosi in the early 1980s, when his boss parlayed with Sicilian Mafia boss Michele Greco.
+For years, he had been the obedient underling of one of the Camorra bosses, Aniello La Monica.
+He was present at a summit meeting of mafiosi in the early 1980s, when his boss parleyed with Sicilian Mafia boss Michele Greco.
 Di Lauro was among the mourners after La Monica was murdered in 1982, when the shopkeepers of Secondigliano hauled down their shutters as a sign of respect.
 Di Lauro's grief was in no way diminished by the fact that, as several supergrasses (informers) have since claimed, he was implicated in his boss's murder.

 He was arrested for the first time in 1982, during a Camorra summit in the Neapolitan neighbourhood of Forcella, with other members of the Giuliano clan.
 At the time, Di Lauro was affiliated with the so-called "Nuova Fratellanza" (New Brotherhood), a gang included in the "Nuova Famiglia" (New Family) which fought against the "Nuova Camorra Organizzata" (New Organized Camorra) of Raffaele Cutolo o prufessore ("the professor").
 In 1990s the Di Lauro clan was involved in a struggle with the Ruocco Clan from Mugnano.
 In 2000s Paolo Di Lauro was wanted in connection with the distribution of cocaine and other drugs, imported from South America into Italy and especially in the Neapolitan neighbourhoods of Scampìa and Secondigliano.

 Drug trafficker

 Di Lauro, the head of the Camorra clan that ran the northern suburbs, presided over a tightly managed drug empire that imported cocaine and heroin and distributed it through an army of dealers.
-In exchange for the monopoly and steady cuts of the proceeds, Di Lauro granted neighborhood ringleaders a certain amount of autonomy.
+In exchange for the monopoly and steady cuts of the proceeds, Di Lauro granted neighbourhood ringleaders a certain amount of autonomy.

 Despite a niggling and semi-permanent feud with nearby Licciardi clan, Di Lauro kept his couriers – "the Spaniards" as they are widely known because of their endless trips ferrying cocaine from Galicia in Spain – and his street pushers and the other components of his empire under brutally tight control.
 Di Lauro's drug revenue from all his sellers is reckoned by Italian investigators to be worth about €200 million per year.
 He funnelled the proceeds into real estate, buying dozens of flats in Naples, owning shops in France and the Netherlands, as well as businesses importing fur, fake fur and lingerie.